-You can act as a guarantor on a mortgage even if you have a mortgage on your main residence, however the lender will assess the guarantor’s disposable income after any existing mortgage payments, as part of their overall affordability calculations.
+You can act as a guarantor for someone even if you have a mortgage on your main residence, however the lender will assess your - the guarantor’s - disposable income after any existing mortgage payments, as part of their overall affordability calculations.

-Most lenders that offer guarantor mortgages will ignore any buy-to-let mortgages the guarantor has in the background, as they should be self-funding investments.
+Most lenders will ignore any buy-to-let mortgages that a guarantor has in the background, as they should be self-funding investments.

 This is also true for joint borrower sole proprietor arrangements, which we explain below.

-Guarantor mortgages are much rarer now.
+Guarantor products are much rarer now.
 They’ve been replaced by a similar mortgage arrangement called joint borrower sole proprietor.

-A joint borrower sole proprietor setup is where 2 or more people take out a mortgage and are all considered borrowers, but they’re not all on the title deeds of the property.
+Joint borrower sole proprietor is more of a mortgage arrangement than a product.
+It's where 2 or more people that take out a mortgage are all considered borrowers but aren't all on the title deeds of the property.

-The main difference between guarantor mortgages and joint borrower sole proprietor is that the guarantor on a guarantor mortgage isn’t considered a borrower – although they are assessed as such - they simply guarantee to meet the monthly mortgage payments.
+The main difference between guarantors and joint borrower sole proprietor setups is that a guarantor isn’t considered a borrower – although they are assessed as such - they simply guarantee to meet the monthly mortgage payments.